BobConanDev/ganhacks/README.md

 ## 8: Use stability tricks from RL

 - Experience Replay
-  - Keep a replay buffer of past generations and occassionally show them
+  - Keep a replay buffer of past generations and occasionally show them
   - Keep checkpoints from the past of G and D and occassionaly swap them out for a few iterations
 - All stability tricks that work for deep deterministic policy gradients
 - See Pfau & Vinyals (2016)